 Award winning author of Dragonkeeper and the Ramose series

-The first in an amazing series of ‘Dragonkeepers’ in Ancient China during the Han Dynasty.
+Her award winning series of books called Dragonkeeper are set in Ancient China during the Han Dynasty.
 A slave girl saves the life of an ageing dragon and escapes her brutal master.

 Pursued by a ruthless dragon hunter, the girl and the dragon make an epic journey across China carrying a mysterious stone that must be protected.

 This is the story of a young slave girl who believes she is not worthy of a name but finds within herself the strength and courage to make this perilous journey — and do what must be done.